 The state provides a minimum amount of funding for technology in schools.
 At the same time, the need for technology in our school district is growing.
 More and more traditional book-based curricula include digital resources.
 Other educational software programs can supplement learning or give students who need extra help another way to learn.
 Classroom technology enables teachers to enhance classroom learning.
 The district’s Mobile Access for Students program ensures students can use individual computing power that is aimed at learning in class or at home.

 In addition, running a school district creates the same needs for business systems that a corporation with a budget of more than $250 million would need.
-In fact, those business systems are critical since the district must report to the state, the federal government and to citizens how each dollar is spent.
+In fact, those business systems are critical since the district must report to the state, the federal government and to community members how each dollar is spent.

 Increasing dependence on technology, including the use of more than 21,000 student computers, requires increasing amounts of infrastructure, support and staff expertise.
 Technology support for 29,500 students and 3,300 staff helps keep the district running.